21 Types of Moths in Florida

 When the larvae hatch, they may stay together for a while, feeding as a group, but eventually, they will venture off individually.

-They will move to the ground to pupate, and this stage can last from one to two years before they emerge as adults.
+They move to the ground to pupate, a stage that can last from one to two years before they emerge as adults.

 It’s important to note that adults lack fully developed mouthparts and do not eat.
 Their focus is solely on reproduction.